University of Texas at San Antonio: Best Fest and Fiesta UTSA

 Fiesta UTSA, an annual event held in April, began in 1978.
 The first Fiesta UTSA was attended by over 1,000 students and included music, a jalapeño eating contest, a watermelon seed spitting contest, a dunk tank, and other activities.
 Fiesta UTSA includes booths set up under the Sombrilla in a carnival atmosphere and run by Registered Student Organizations.
 Fiesta UTSA became the kickoff event for Fiesta San Antonio each spring, having been added to the official Fiesta San Antonio schedule in 1980.
-Fiesta UTSA was renamed by students in 2022, and is now known as Día en la Sombrilla.
+Fiesta UTSA was renamed by students in 2022 and is now known as Día en la Sombrilla.

-Best Fest, an annual celebration held in October, began in 1978 (as "Bestfest") as "a special salute to five of the state's outstanding festivals," including New Braunfels's Wurstfest, Corpus Christi's Buccaneer Days, San Antonio's Fiesta, the Texas State Fair in Dallas, and George Washington's Birthday Celebration in Laredo.
+Best Fest, an annual celebration held in October, began in 1978 (as "Bestfest") as "a special salute to five of the state's outstanding festivals": New Braunfels's Wurstfest, Corpus Christi's Buccaneer Days, San Antonio's Fiesta, the Texas State Fair in Dallas, and George Washington's Birthday Celebration in Laredo.
 It was presented by the student organization Variety 79.
 In 1979, the event was said to be "a salute to five of the city's outstanding festivals: Fiesta Navidena, King William Fair, La Feria del Rio, the San Antonio Stock Show and Rodeo, and the Texas Folklife Festival."

 Birds Up hand sign

-The origins of the Birds Up hand sign dates back to 1979 during Wurstfest in New Braunfels, Texas.
+The origins of the Birds Up hand sign date back to 1979 during Wurstfest in New Braunfels, Texas.
 The gesture is made by making a fist with the palm facing away from the body, then extending the pinky finger and thumb.
-The thumb represents the head of the roadrunner while the pinky finger represents the tail.
+The thumb represents the head of the roadrunner, while the pinky finger represents the tail.

 Homecoming

 Homecoming has many traditions at UTSA.
 One of the most notable is the annual Golf Cart Parade.
 Student organizations design and create decorated golf carts according to the year's homecoming theme.
 Each submission is constructed by students at the Golf Cart Decorating Party, an event held a few days before.
 The parade has been an official part of the university's homecoming ceremonies since 1993.
-In 2004 it was combined into the Rowdy Rampage Fireworks Spectacular, alongside the spirit rally and a live music concert.
+In 2004, it was combined into the Rowdy Rampage Fireworks Spectacular, alongside the spirit rally and a live music concert.

 University Life Awards

-The University Life Awards (also known as the "ULAs") is an award ceremony sponsored by Student Government Association to recognize outstanding leadership on campus.
-It recognizes students, student organizations, faculty and staff who have made an exceptional difference in the UTSA community.
+The University Life Awards (also known as the "ULAs") is an award ceremony sponsored by the Student Government Association to recognize outstanding leadership on campus.
+It recognizes students, student organizations, faculty, and staff who have made an exceptional difference in the UTSA community.
 It is touted as the university's oldest tradition.
-Awards include Most Outstanding Student (by colleges and classification), Greek Man and Woman of the Year, the Jane Findling Award and the Golden Feather Award.
+Awards include Most Outstanding Student (by colleges and classification), Greek Man and Woman of the Year, the Jane Findling Award, and the Golden Feather Award.